manu-sj/hands-on-personalized-recommender/README.md

 This will execute the following steps in order:
 1. Feature Engineering
 2. Retrieval Model Training
-3. Embeddings Creation
-4. Ranking Model Training
+3. Ranking Model Training
+4. Embeddings Creation
 5. Deployment Creation
+6. Schedule Materialization Jobs

+### Individual Pipeline Components

+You can also run each component separately:

 ### Individual Pipeline Components